 Determining trends in our publications

-In our weekly Coronavirus (COVID-19) Infection Survey bulletin, we usually comment on one week or two week trends in positivity estimates (for example, “the percentage of people testing positive increased in the most recent week”).
+In our weekly Coronavirus (COVID-19) Infection Survey bulletin, we usually comment on one-week or two-week trends in positivity estimates (for example, “the percentage of people who would have tested positive increased in the most recent week”).
 This commentary is informed by Bayesian probabilities of a change over the week or two weeks to the reference date.
 The probabilities return values between zero and 100, with probabilities below 10 or above 90 being a “very likely” decrease or increase respectively, and below 20 or above 80 being a “likely” decrease or increase.

 Use of probabilities in commentary

-Where there is strong evidence of a trend (“very likely increase” or “very likely decrease”) we say in commentary that rates are increasing or decreasing.
+Where there is strong evidence of a trend (“very likely increased” or “very likely decreased”) we say in commentary that rates have increased or decreased.

 When positivity is low, uncertainty in modelled estimates is higher because the survey will identify few or no positives.
 In addition, where positivity rates are low, some users are more interested in whether rates remain below specified levels (we use 0.1% and 0.2%) than in the trend.
 Where positivity is consistently low, we therefore prefer to say positivity is “low” or “remains low”, showing that it is beneath 0.1% or 0.2% if appropriate, instead of commenting on a trend.Nôl i'r tabl cynnwys